-- 6.1.1 The Responsible BCR Member shall be ultimately liable for any breaches of these Rules by a BCR Member.
-AEA shall indemnify the Responsible BCR Member for any cost incurred (an indemnity clause is included in the IGA accordingly). - 6.1.2 AEA shall take necessary action to adequately support the Responsible BCR Member to remedy any breaches of the Rules and pay compensation to data subject(s) for any material or non-material damages resulting from such violations. - 6.1.3 AEA shall ensure that sufficient resources are available to cover the payment of compensation for breaches of these Rules. - 6.1.4 If the Responsible BCR Member can prove that a BCR Member is not responsible for the act resulting in the damage claimed by the data subject(s), they may discharge themselves from any responsibility. - 6.1.5 The Responsible BCR Member accepts that a data subject may bring a complaint against it, to enforce their rights, before the supervisory authority in the EU Member State of their habitual residence, place of work or place of the alleged infringement; or before the competent court of the European country where the BCR Member has its establishment, or where the data subject has their habitual residence.
-While it is not required, data subjects are encouraged first to report their concerns directly to a BCR Member rather than a Supervisory Authority or court.
+- 6.1.1 The Responsible Member (UK) shall be ultimately liable for any breaches of these Rules by a Member.
+AEA shall indemnify the Responsible Member (UK) for any cost incurred (an indemnity clause is included in the IGA accordingly). - 6.1.2 AEA shall take necessary action to adequately support the Responsible Member (UK) to remedy any breaches of the Rules and pay compensation to data subject(s) for any material or non-material damages resulting from such violations. - 6.1.3 AEA shall ensure that sufficient resources are available to cover the payment of compensation for breaches of these Rules. - 6.1.4 If the Responsible Member (UK) can prove that a Member is not responsible for the act resulting in the damage claimed by the data subject(s), they may discharge themselves from any responsibility. - 6.1.5 The Responsible Member (UK) accepts that a data subject may bring a complaint against it, to enforce their rights, before the Commissioner or before a competent UK court.
+While it is not required, data subjects are encouraged first to report their concerns directly to a Member rather than the Commissioner or a UK court.